-Assessment of the relationship between physical performance and percentage change of direction deficit in highly trained female soccer players
+Assessment of the relationship between physical performance and percentage change-of-direction deficit in highly trained female football players

 Article